HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

-Players & designers care about *actions* (Mario *jumps*, Samus *shoots*, Captain Falcon *turns*, *brakes*, and *accelerates*), whereas computers care about *inputs* (The W key is `PRESSED`, the Left Mouse button was `JUST_RELEASED`, Gamepad #2's analog stick is `MOVED` with values `x=0.4, y=-0.5`).
+Players & designers care about *actions* (Mario *jumps*, Samus *shoots*, Captain Falcon *turns*, *brakes*, and *accelerates*), whereas computers care about *inputs* (The W key is `PRESSED`, the left mouse button was `JUST_RELEASED`, gamepad #2's analog stick is `MOVED` with values `x=0.4, y=-0.5`).

+The `FlxAction` API provides several benefits:

+- Declutter logic by focusing on actions, not inputs
-`FlxAction`s let you organize your game around actions, removing tight coupling with specific input bindings and providing various other benefits as well.
+- Remove tight coupling between specific input bindings and actions
+- Make it easy to rebind controls on the fly
+- Easily add support for multiple input devices
-`FlxAction`s are also required for those who wish to use the Steam Input API.
+- Allows use of the Steam Input API
+- Makes it easier to implement:
+  - AI-controlled players/bots
+  - Replay systems (record actions, not inputs, then play them back)

 ## `FlxAction`